 The 2018 Insights Series paper “A Blueprint for Setting up an Impactful Patient Experience Program” featured what was at the time a forward-looking and innovative set of proposals on how to improve the patient experience.
 Today, much of what was proposed in that paper appears insufficient and outdated, simply because the pandemic has so thoroughly upended the world’s understanding of what patients need and expect, effectively creating a new reality in healthcare.

-Insights Series, issue 27, “Reframing the patient experience,” includes an updated analysis and a current review of the factors patients consider important in shaping the quality of their experience.
+That’s why this Insights Series, issue 27, “Reframing the patient Experience,” includes an updated analysis and a current review of the factors patients consider important in shaping the quality of their experience.

 That emerging dynamic is reflected in an updated version of the “Patient Experience Scorecard” that has been included.
 This scorecard serves as a guide for healthcare leaders to assess and measure their performance on patient experience, and then to reprioritize their actions in alignment with the expectations of patients and care teams.

-Find out the steps healthcare providers should consider taking to adapt their standards to a future where patient experience is an integral and non-negotiable healthcare priority.
+Find out the steps healthcare providers should consider taking to adapt their standards to a future in which patient experience is an integral, and in fact non-negotiable, healthcare priority.

 Key takeaways from the paper

 - Healthcare providers must communicate in a way that patients are able to clearly understand medical terminology and procedures